AirDoogle/python_masters_thesis_metabolic_modeling/README.md

 - Generate Metabolic models through MATLAB® COBRA Toolbox (v2.24.3), Gurobi Optimizer (v11.0.2), and COBRApy (v0.29.0) in Python.

 The methods and scripts were adapted from works by Cabbia et al. (2020) and Valenbreder (2022).
-Below are the file structures, key analyses, and outputs generated during this project.
+Below are the descriptions of the files used with links to relevant figures and tables used in the final report.

 ---